Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

 For the infrastructure of the network resources there is a distinction according to the [microservice environments](PIPELINES.md#microservices-environments) and also the [kre-environmetns](PIPELINES.md#kre-environments) to deploy belongs to `dev` or `production`.

-In the following [diagram](https://www.draw.io/#G1s8eD7_XNplcVC6b-Aqtjd1p_Vf2quPnn) it's possible see the infrastructure relative to the existing network resources in AWS created for the two type of environments.
+In the following diagram is possible see the infrastructure relative to the existing network resources in AWS created for the two type of environments.

 ![IMAGE: network_infrastructure](./img/system_overview/infrastructure/network_infrastructure.png){loading=lazy}